Make sure your children brush for TWO minutes, TWO times a day

 Xylitol is widely distributed throughout nature in small amounts.
 Some of the best sources are fruits, berries, mushrooms, lettuce, hardwoods, and corn cobs.
 One cup of raspberries contains less than one gram of xylitol.

-Studies suggest xylitol intake that consistently produces positive results ranged from 4-20 grams per day, divided into 3-7 consumption periods.
+Studies suggest xylitol intake that consistently produces positive results that range from 4-20 grams per day, divided into 3-7 consumption periods.
 Higher results did not result in greater reduction and may lead to diminishing results.
-Similarly, consumption frequency of less than 3 times per day showed no effect.
+Similarly, a consumption frequency of fewer than three times per day showed no effect.

 To find gum or other products containing xylitol, try visiting your local health food store or search the Internet to find products containing 100% xylitol.